Official websites use .gov

 reaffirmation agreement

-An agreement by a chapter 7 debtor to continue paying a dischargeable debt (such as an auto loan) after the bankruptcy, usually for the purpose of keeping collateral (i.e. the car) that would otherwise be subject to repossession.
+An agreement, typically between a Chapter 7 debtor and a secured creditor, under which the debtor agrees to continue paying a dischargeable debt (such as an auto loan) after the bankruptcy, in exchange for being able to keep collateral (i.e. the car) that would otherwise be subject to repossession.

 Return to Top